geoserver/geoserver/doc/en/user/source/tutorials/tomcat-jndi/tomcat-jndi.rst

 In order to setup a connection pool Tomcat needs a JDBC driver and the necessary pool configurations.

 First off, you need to find the JDBC driver for your database.
-Most often it is distributed on the web site of your DBMS provider, or available in the installed version of your database.
+Most often it is distributed on the website of your DBMS provider, or available in the installed version of your database.
 For example, a Oracle XE install on a Linux system provides the driver at  :file:`/usr/lib/oracle/xe/app/oracle/product/10.2.0/server/jdbc/lib/ojdbc14.jar`, and that file needs to be moved into Tomcat shared libs directory, :file:`{TOMCAT_HOME}/lib`

 .. note:: be careful to remove the jdbc driver from the GeoServer WEB-INF/lib folder when copied to the Tomcat shared libs, to avoid issues in JNDI DataStores usage.